vishwacsena/composer-managed-lab/02-create_dialog.md

 To do this, we'll create a dialog that calls an external API to retrieve the weather data for a specific zipcode.
 To get the zipcode, the bot will prompt the user.

+First, we'll set up all the components and make sure they work together.
+Then, we'll flesh out the functionality.

 ## Create a new dialog

 1. Click the `+ New Dialog` button in the left hand explorer.
 A dialog will appear and ask for a `name` and `description`